Water and Wetlands

 - from Ten Mile's Area Character Appraisal

-The subdivisions, in particular the one on Seafood Road, do not add anything to the Ten Mile community’s historic and cultural value, they would detract from the community’s quality of life and sense of pride in its past and future.
-Development of the affected parcels would also continue the well-established gentrification trend East of the Cooper.
+The subdivisions, in particular the one on Seafood Road, do not add anything to the Ten Mile community’s historic and cultural value, they only detract from the community’s quality of life and sense of pride in its past and future.
+Development of the affected parcels further accelerates the well-established gentrification trend East of the Cooper.

 Additional Threats/Environmental Protection